giacomini/ebernburg2024/project/day4.md

-:exclamation: As we have just discussed `std::vector`, try to experiment by putting the results from the calls to `gauss{mean, sigma}` into a vector, then make a second loop for printing, or to try to compute the sample mean ...
+:exclamation: As we have just discussed `std::vector`, try to experiment by putting the results from the calls to `gauss{mean, sigma}` into a vector, then make a second loop:

+- to print results
+- or to try to compute the sample mean and sigma (may be increasing the number
+- of generated numbers)
+- or try to remove from the vectors all negative numbers ...